 Genealogy Roadshow TV Show

 This is another genealogy show that PBS broadcasts.
 It first began to air in September 2013.
-It is quite different to the previous shows as it explores the ancestors of the everyday person.
+It is quite different from the previous shows as it explores the ancestors of the everyday person.

 Credit: Genealogy Roadshow

 The Genealogy Roadshow looks at people from historical locations all over the United States.
 It has been to places such as Nashville and Texas, up to San Francisco and California.

 The show helps to uncover the truth behind not only family secrets but also community ones as well.
 Documents and letters are brought in to help with this research together with pictures and family heirlooms.

 We all have family stories that have been passed down to us through the generations.

-So, as I wanted to write down my own family stories I also wanted to verify whether they were actually true or not.
+So, as I wanted to write down my own family stories I also wanted to verify whether they were true or not.

 Any family historian like myself wants to know whether their stories have any truth to them or whether they were merely fabricated tall tales.

 Other Genealogy TV Shows You May Have Watched